And what is sound doctrine?

 Homoiousious (of similar substance)

-So is Jesus God, or similar to God?
+So is Jesus God, or is Jesus similar to God?
 Arius vs Athanasius, Trinity vs heresy of many gods, or a godlike son who is not the Son of God.
 Sound doctrine matters if you are to know Jesus for Who He is.
 Teaching sound doctrine matters.
 We need to be taught, we need to learn and pass on what we’ve learned within the community of believers, within the local church God has placed you in.
 All of us ought to be growing to maturity, such that our elders could one day say to us “and concerning you, my brethren, I myself also am convinced that you yourselves are full of goodness, filled with all knowledge and able also to admonish one another.”
 (Romans 15:14)

 So speak those things that are fitting and healthy and wholesome for healthy and wholesome sound doctrine…that the people of God may live by it, whether interacting in community life, family life, or among any other sphere of influence.
 We all need sound doctrine, and ought to adorn the doctrine of God (do you love that phrase from Titus as much as I do?).